Ian R Holzman, MD

 - PROFESSOR EMERITUS | Pediatrics

-Dr. Ian Holzman received his medical degree from the University of Pittsburgh and he completed his pediatric training at the Children’s Hospital of Pittsburgh.
-He did a fellowship in neonatology at the University of Colorado and then was on the neonatal faculty at the University of Pittsburgh prior to coming to Mount Sinai to become the Chief of Newborn Medicine and Professor of Pediatrics, Obstetrics, Gynecology and Reproductive Sciences.
+Dr. Ian Holzman is Professor Emeritus of Pediatrics in the Division of Newborn Medicine in the Jack and Lucy Clark Department of Pediatrics at Mount Sinai Kravis Children's Hospital.
+He received his medical degree from the University of Pittsburgh and he completed his pediatric training at the Children’s Hospital of Pittsburgh.
+He did a fellowship in neonatology at the University of Colorado and then was on the neonatal faculty at the University of Pittsburgh prior to coming to Mount Sinai where he was the Chief of Newborn Medicine and Professor of Pediatrics, Obstetrics, Gynecology and Reproductive Sciences.

 Dr. Holzman’s research interests include understanding the etiology of necrotizing enterocolitis, examining treatment strategies for breathing problems in newborns and nutritional practices in the neonatal intensive care unit.
 He also works in the area of bioethics with a special interest in problems related to newborns and in surrogate decision-making.